 Bahamas - language

-The official language is (standard) English, but 85% of the population speak
+The official language is (standard) English, but according to AllCityPopulation.com, 85% of the population speak

 as their mother tongue the English based Creole language Bahamian Creole